 Prepare to package an app (Desktop Bridge)

 This article lists the things you need to know before you package your desktop app.
 You might not have to do much to get your app ready for the packaging process, but if any of the items below applies to your application, you need to address it before packaging.
-Remember that the Windows Store handles licensing and automatic updating for you, so you can remove any features that relate to those tasks from your codebase.
+Remember that the Microsoft Store handles licensing and automatic updating for you, so you can remove any features that relate to those tasks from your codebase.

 The Desktop Bridge was introduced in Windows 10, version 1607, and it can only be used in projects that target Windows 10 Anniversary Edition (10.0; Build 14393) or a later release in Visual Studio.